Changissnz/selfinterest/README.md

 was splendid because it demonstrates the kind of initiatives that the Thracian haven offered me.
 I still remember that one Chinese woman at my alma mater.
-Oh how wonderful she was in sight and how my feelings reciprocated through my heart but because of my views, according to her, I was unfit.
+Oh how wonderful she was in sight and how my feelings reciprocated through my heart but because of my views, according to her, I was unfit for her affection.
 I accepted her rejection with dignity, and dedicated my years since then learning the most powerful form of Mandarin Chinese: the 32nd version of the Northern Supernova Dragon's Tiger Fist.
+I feel the spiritual change within me, without me from this dedication.
+More confident.
+More steadfast.
+Cooler, taller, and more cordial-spoken.